 I guess for the sake of clarity I should add, it doesn’t necessarily reflect the views of my employer/clients/or anyone else really.
 But it might do sometimes.

 Antony Mayfield is a consultant, author and commentator on web media strategy, social media, online content, reputation management and digital literacy.

-He founded the content and social media teams at iCrossing, which became the largest independent digital marketing firm in the world, before being sold to Hearst Media in 2010.
-Prior to iCrossing, Antony spent a decade in journalism and corporate communications, most recently as a director in the Bell Pottinger Group.
+Prior to starting Brilliant Noise, Antony founded the content and social media teams at iCrossing, which became the largest independent digital marketing firm in the world, before being sold to Hearst Media in 2010.
+Previously, Antony spent a decade in media and corporate communications, most recently as a director in the Bell Pottinger Group.

 Antony is the author of the best-selling book on how to manage personal reputation online, Me and My Web Shadow, which has been published in several countries by Bloomsbury.
 He has also written a number of e-books, the most well-known of which, What is Social Media? has been downloaded tens of thousands of times, placed on reading lists for top business schools.